Z6dev/wurmlang-master/README.md

 ### For loops

-For loops are similar to Python's `for` loops and Go's `for range` loops.
+For loops are similar to Python's `for` loops.
 You can iterate through the (Unicode) characters in a string, elements in a list (the `range()` builtin returns a list), and keys in a map.

 Note that iteration order of a map is undefined -- create a list of keys and `sort()` if you need that.